UnusMundusWave/lmstudio-sdk-examples/README.md

 # LM Studio SDK Examples

-This repository contains three Python examples demonstrating the use of the LM Studio SDK.
+This repository contains four Python examples demonstrating the use of the LM Studio SDK.
 Each script showcases different capabilities of the SDK, including:

 -   **`act.py`**: Using tools to solve a number game.
 -   **`ChatWeb.py`**: Creating a web-aware chatbot that can analyze and discuss webpage content.
 -   **`3Agents.py`**: Simulating a debate between three agents with different viewpoints, moderated by a supervisor.
+-   **`sorting_agent.py`**: Using vision capabilities to sort images into categories based on their content.

 ## Prerequisites